irishdistillers/shopify-storefront-checkout/README.md

 - each operation will return a cart ID
 - cart ID can be used to change cart items and attributes, and to get checkout URL

+When to use it:

+- you need to handle different carts at the same time

 Pros:

-- cart service allows to handle multiple carts at the same time
+- cart service allows to handle **multiple** carts at the same time

 Cons:

-- storing and passing cart ID and country code (market) to methods can be an overhead
+- storing and passing cart ID and country code (market) to methods **can be an overhead **

 ### Cart object

 - cart object is a wrapper for the cart service
 - cart ID and country code (market) are stored in the object itself

+When to use it:

+- you need to handle a single cart

 Pros:

 - it's not necessary to pass cart ID and country code (market) to each function

 Cons:

-- cart object allows to handle a unique cart per instance
+- cart object allows to handle **a unique cart** per instance

 ### Sample code